ConnorG1067/COMP4010-Project/Project Progress Update 4 - Nov 30.md

 * Git hash:
 * Worked on implenting DQN (Simplified the env, changed how implentation had to be done)
 * Worked on implenting DQN again (Simplified the env, changed how implentation had to be done)
+* joined connor and jackson on a coding live share
 * Adjusted Env reward structure
 * Tested algorithms with varying control variables